monarch-initiative/biolink-api/CONTRIBUTING.md

 ### Reviewing a pull request

-The set of open PRs for the monarch-app can be viewed by first visiting the shared monarch-app GitHub page at [https://github.com/monarch-initiative/monarch-app](https://github.com/monarch-initiative/monarch-app).
+The set of open PRs for the biolink-api can be viewed by first visiting the shared biolink-api GitHub page at [https://github.com/biolink/biolink-api](https://github.com/biolink/biolink-api).

 Click on the 'Pull Requests' link on the right-side of the page:
 ![](docs/images/githubPullRequest.png)